hmlendea/gfn-electron/README.md

 # About

-GeForce Now application written in Electron, wrapping around the GFN web browser implementation.
+GeForce NOW application written in Electron, wrapping around the GFN web browser implementation.

 # Installation